Before we get into the journaling...

 But ALL THE TIME, I love journaling!

-Sometimes, when I talk about journaling with entrepreneurs, I get the side-eye or the squint with a nose wrinkle.
+Sometimes, when I talk about journaling with marketers and other professionals, I get the side-eye or the squint with a nose wrinkle.

 Examples of using journaling for business growth